srl-labs/containerlab/docs/quickstart.md

 ## Installation

 Getting containerlab is as easy as it gets.
-Thanks to the trivial [installation](install.md) procedure it can be set up in a matter of a few seconds on any RHEL or Debian based OS[^1].
+Thanks to the [quick setup script](install.md#quick-setup) you can get up and running in a matter of seconds on any RHEL or Debian based OS[^1].

---8<-- "docs/install.md:install-script-cmd"
+--8<-- "docs/install.md:quick-setup-script-cmd"

 ## Topology definition file